 The new TSF will be addressed in the Integrated Contingency and Emergency Response Plan (ICP) developed by the Ray Mine.
 This plan serves as the official contingency plan under the current area-wide APP (see A.R.S.
 49-243(K)(3) and A.A.C.
-R18-9-A204) and will be updated as needed to reflect the contingency requirements imposed by ADEQ as part of the permit for the new TSF.
-In addition, the ICP: (1) addresses how to respond to releases of CERCLA hazardous substances; (2) identifies how to respond to accidental releases of RCRA hazardous waste (even though the mine is not required to have an RCRA contingency plan because it is not a treatment, storage, or disposal facility); (3) summarizes the reporting and contingency requirements of the Mine's individual AZPDES permit; and (4) addresses general spill response procedures, including identifying contacts, responsibilities, and internal and external reporting procedures.
+R18-9-A204) and has been updated to reflect the contingency requirements imposed by ADEQ as part of the permit for the new TSF.
+In addition, the ICP: (1) addresses how to respond to releases of CERCLA hazardous substances; (2) identifies how to respond to accidental releases of RCRA hazardous waste; (3) summarizes the reporting and contingency requirements of the Mine's individual AZPDES permit; and (4) addresses general spill response procedures, including identifying contacts, responsibilities, and internal and external reporting procedures.
 As noted above, oil storage at the TSF will be addressed in the Mine's revised SPCC plan, which also contains spill response procedures.
-Collectively, these plans, along with the specific contingency provisions contained in the various permits (e.g., APP), provide a comprehensive approach to responding to unexpected spills and releases that could threaten health, safety, or the environment.
+Collectively, these plans, along with the specific contingency provisions contained in the various permits (e.g., APP), provide a comprehensive approach to responding to unexpected spills and releases that could threaten health, safety, and the environment.